shreachari/ECEM202A-Project/docs/report.md

 (determined by distance of user chest from sensor) informs actual user breathing.
 We currently hardcode distance of user from sensor.
 Using frame index (bin) prediction we only send that particular value per frame over to iOS app.

 ### Data Transfer Methodology
 This requires both Pi and device to be connected to same WiFi.
 We use the ZeroMQ messaging system because it is lightweight, easy to use, and fast.
 We use a publisher-subscriber model in this software.
 The publisher was set up in the Pi code (socket binding to a tcp port) and the subscriber was set up in the app (socket connecting to the tcp port).
 The subscriber listens to breathing data published by publisher.
+This data is then used to graphically show the user his/her breathing.

 ### Breathing Exercise Implemented
 Currently for proof of concept, only one exercise, 'Box Breathing,' has been implemented.
 The steps in this exercise are inhale, hold, exhale, hold, and repeat.